DevExpress/dotnet-eud/interface-elements-for-web/articles/tree-list/filtering/header-filter.md

 author: Anna Kondratova
 ---
 # Header Filter

-To filter data or change the filter conditions in the tree list, you can use the **Header Filter**.
+Use the **Header Filter** to filter tree list data against a column.

-Click a filter button to invoke the filter dropdown, which lists unique values in a column.
+Click a filter button to invoke the filter dropdown, which lists unique values within a column.

-If the dropdown displays check boxes, check them to select the required values, and click **OK** to apply the filter criteria.
+If the dropdown displays check boxes, select the required values, and click **OK** to apply the filter criteria.

 ![EUD_TreeList_HeaderFilterCheckboxes](../../../images/header-filter-check-box.png)

-If the dropdown does not display check boxes, click the required value to apply the filter criteria.
+If the dropdown displays its items as a regular list, click the required value to apply the filter criteria.

 ![EUD_TreeList_HeaderFilterList](../../../images/header-filter-list.png)

-If filtering is applied, the filter dropdown only displays values that match the filter criteria.
-To remove the filter, click **(All)**.
+If filtering is applied, the tree list displays only values that match the filter criteria.
+To remove the filter, click **(All)** within the dropdown.